ffund/run-my-experiment-on-geni-blog/2016-07-08-redirect-traffic-to-a-wrong-or-fake-site-with-dns-spoofing-on-a-lan.md

 ```

 Open this URL in a browser.
 (A recent version of Google Chrome is recommended.)

+> **Note**: Some InstaGENI racks have a firewall in place that will block incoming traffic on the noVNC port.
+If everything looks normal in the terminal output but you haven't been able to open the URL in a browser, you might want to try using a different InstaGENI rack.
+You don't have to delete your existing resources, or set up the bank websites again!
+Just click "Add Resources" on your slice, add reserve the topology from [https://git.io/fhpCT](https://git.io/fhpCT) - with the "good" gateway, attacker, and target - on a *different* InstaGENI site that you haven't used yet.

-Enter a password when prompted.
+Click "Connect", and enter a password when prompted.
 Then, at the terminal, run

 ```
 firefox -private